 Transition challenges addressed in the course in the previous years

-During eight seminars you will be guided through 13 modules of mPB with the use of various facilitation techniques.
-You will have an opportunity to reflect on your own learning and learnings of your peers.
-You will be encouraged to keep exploratory mindset and allow for a high degree of creativity, but also ensure inclusive and outcome-focused collaboration with others.
+During eight seminars students are guided through 13 modules of mPB with the use of various facilitation techniques.
+Students are encouraged to continuously reflect on their own learning and learnings of their peers.
+The course fosters exploratory mindset and requires a high degree of creativity, it aims in ensuring an inclusive and outcome-focused collaboration between course participants.

-- Introductory day to the project work and a study visit
+- Introductory day to the project work and a (virtual or physical) study visit

 - Critique session in the middle of the project work